High-dimensional analysis of ridge regression for non-identically distributed data with a variance profile: Main results

 Hence, using that $\frac{1}{n}\mathrm{Tr}[\widetilde{S}_p] = p/n$, we finally obtain that $ r_0(X_n) = \alpha^2 \left(1 -\frac{n}{p} \right) + \sigma^2 \frac{1}{p/n-1} \rightarrow \alpha^2 \left(1 -\frac{1}{c} \right) + \sigma^2 \frac{1}{c-1}, $ as $n \to \infty, \; \frac{p}{n} \to c$, which corresponds, when $c > 1$, to known results on the bias-variance decomposition of the asymptotic limit of the predictive risk of the minimum norm least squares estimator for iid data when the entries of $X_n$ are iid centered random variables with variance $1$, see e.g.\ \cite{21-AOS2133}[Theorem 1].

 Beyond the assumption of a quasi-stochastic variance profile, it is difficult to analytically determine the shape of the predictive risk $r_0(X_n)$ as a function of the ratio $p/n$.
 Indeed, this requires to at least know upper and lower bounds on the magnitude of the diagonal elements of $T_p(0^-)$ and $\kappa(0^+)$ (and its derivative).
-As shown by Lemma \ref{lem:limzero} when $p/n< 1$, this issue amounts to finding upper and lower bounds of the support of the matrix-valued measure $\mu$ satisfying $ T_p (-0) = \int_{ \tau}^{+\infty} \frac{\mu (dw)}{w}. $ Hence, upper and lower bounding $T_p (-0)$ is related to understanding the value of the constant $\tau$ and the size of the support of the limiting spectral distribution of the covariance matrice $\Sigma_n$ which remains (to the best of our knowledge) an open problem for random matrices with an arbitrary variance profile.
+As shown by \cref{lem:limzero} when $p/n< 1$, this issue amounts to finding upper and lower bounds of the support of the matrix-valued measure $\mu$ satisfying $ T_p (-0) = \int_{ \tau}^{+\infty} \frac{\mu (dw)}{w}. $ Hence, upper and lower bounding $T_p (-0)$ is related to understanding the value of the constant $\tau$ and the size of the support of the limiting spectral distribution of the covariance matrix $\Sigma_n$ which remains (to the best of our knowledge) an open problem for random matrices with an arbitrary variance profile.

-Nevertheless, in Section \ref{sec:num}, we use Corollary \ref{CorStat} and computational methods to evaluate $T_p(0^-)$ and $\kappa(0^+)$ to report numerical experiments illustrating that the double descent phenomenon for the predictive risk of $\hat{\theta}$ also holds in the high-dimensional model Equation \eqref{eq:linmod} with more general variance profile than a quasi-bistochastic one.
-In Section \ref{sec:num}, we also exhibit variance profiles for which the predictive risk has a shape that differs from double descent.
+Nevertheless, in \Cref{sec:num}, we use \cref{CorStat} and computational methods to evaluate $T_p(0^-)$ and $\kappa(0^+)$ to report numerical experiments illustrating that the double descent phenomenon for the predictive risk of $\hat{\theta}$ also holds in the high-dimensional model \cref{eq:linmod} with more general variance profile than a quasi-bistochastic one.
+In \Cref{sec:num}, we also exhibit variance profiles for which the predictive risk has a shape that differs from double descent.